 - DCF815 - All metal gearing for efficient power transmission and long tool life

-What to look for when buying a cordless drill
+What to consider when buying a cordless drill

 - The higher the voltage, the more powerful the drill.
 Most home DIYers will get adequate service from an 18v machine, but if you’re in the trade, you should choose a 24v or higher model.
 For light work, a 12v machine is fine.

-- How many batteries?
+- How many batteries do you need?
 In an ideal world, you’ll want to have at least two batteries with one always fully charged and ready to take over if the one you’re using goes flat.

 - Lithium-ion batteries are used in most cordless drills these days.
 They’re lightweight, more powerful than their older counterparts and they’re safer for the environment.
 You can charge a lithium-ion battery whenever you want (you don’t have to wait for it to go flat) and there’s no self-discharge (loss of stored charge) when it hasn’t been used for a long time.